Home - Book Preview

 “Nice to meet you, too.
 How do you know Tom?
 Were you here for middle school?”

 “No, I play soccer, so we met last week at practice.
-Tom did tell me that he had my mother as his math teacher when he was in Sixth Grade.”
+Tom told me he had my mother as his math teacher when he was in Sixth Grade.”

 “Your mom’s a teacher here?”
 Jack asked as Jeff sat.